Structured Settlements vs. Other Investment Alternatives

-Financial planners, financial advisers, other Investment representatives, plaintiff attorneys or even plaintiffs themselves occasionally raise questions about the rate of return on structured settlement annuities compared to other investment alternatives.
-It is important to keep in mind that these structured settlement payments, pursuant to IRC Sec 104(a)(1) or 104(a)(2), are totally free of any Federal, State or City income taxation.
+Structured settlements are primarily used to provide stable continuous income and to address longevity risk, however, financial planners, financial advisers, other Investment representatives, plaintiff attorneys or even plaintiffs themselves occasionally raise questions about the rate of return on structured settlement annuities compared to other investment alternatives.
+It is important to keep in mind that these structured settlement payments when payable for personal injury, physical sickness, wrongful death or workers compensation pursuant to IRC 104(a)(1) or IRC 104(a)(2), are totally income tax free.
 On the other hand the investment return on the settlement proceeds received in cash and outside of a structured settlement will generally be taxable as to income, capital gains, or both.

 "Monte Carlo simulation" as an effective means to illustrate (to attorneys or plaintiffs) the volatility of investment returns with certain hypothetical investment mixes (on settlement proceeds) against the amount and timing of the plaintiff's absolute needs.
 It may be helpful to you.

-*Source: Ibbotson Associates, Chicago 2005.
-Ibbotson data is unmanaged, reflects the reinvestment of dividends and capital gains, bears no management fees or operating expenses and is not available for direct investment.
+*Source: Morningstar 2016, Morningstar data is unmanaged, reflects the reinvestment of dividends and capital gains, bears no management fees or operating expenses and is not available for direct investment.